Orange Line (Lahore Metro): Route

-From Orange Line's northeastern terminus at Dera Gujjran, the track is elevated and runs in the median of the GT Road until Shalimar Station.
-From Dera Gujjran Station in northeast Lahore, the route travels 5.5 kilometres westward with stations at Islam Park, Salamatpura, Mahmood Booti, Pakistan Mint, and Shalimar Gardens.
-The track does not run in the GT Road's median near Shalimar Station - it instead turns and travels along the southern edge of the GT Road in order to bypass the garden in order to prevent damage to mature trees there.
-Traveling west from Shalimar Station, the track returns to the median of GT Road, with stops at Baghbanpura, University of Engineering and Technology, and Sultanpura.
+From Orange Line's northeastern terminus at Dera Gujran, the track is elevated and runs in the median of the GT Road until Shalamar Station.
+From Dera Gujran Station in northeast Lahore, the route travels 5.5 kilometres westward with stations at Islam Park, Salamatpura, Mahmood Booti, Pakistan Mint, and Shalamar Gardens.
+The track does not run in the GT Road's median near Shalamar Station - it instead turns and travels along the southern edge of the GT Road in order to bypass the garden in order to prevent damage to mature trees there.
+Traveling west from Shalamar Station, the track returns to the median of GT Road, with stops at Baghbanpura, University of Engineering and Technology, and Sultanpura.
 From Sultanpura, the line then travel towards Lahore's central Junction Railway Station.
 From there, it travels southwest along McLeod road towards Lakshmi Chowk Station.
 The total distance from Sultanpura to Lakshmi Chowk is 2.5 km.

-Leaving Lakshmi Chowk, the line travels southwest along McLeod Road, and descends into the 1.15 km underground portion that leads to the first underground station in the system, the Central Station.
-Central Station is located at the intersection of The Mall and McLeod Road, in front of Lahore's General Post Office (GPO) and the Lahore High Court.
-From Central Station, the line continues from McLeod Road and travels under Allah Baksh Road before turning south where the second underground station, Anarkali, is located.
-Connections from the Orange Line to the Lahore Metrobus will be available via an underground walkway.
+Leaving Lakshmi Chowk, the line travels southwest along McLeod Road, and descends into the 1.15 km underground portion that leads to the first underground station in the system, the GPO Station.
+GPO Station is located at the intersection of The Mall and McLeod Road, in front of Lahore's General Post Office (GPO) and the Lahore High Court.
+From GPO Station, the line continues from McLeod Road and travels under Allah Baksh Road before turning south where the second underground station, Anarkali, is located.
+Connections from the Orange Line to the Lahore Metrobus will be available via an underground walkway in future.
 From Anarkali Station, the route continues under Jain Mandir and Lytton Road.

 It then emerges along Lake Road and again travels above ground towards Chauburji Station.

 From Chauburji the line continues 4.5 km towards the southwest, along the median of Multan Road.
-Elevated stations are located at Gulshan-e-Ravi, Samanabad, Bund Road, Salahuddin Road, and Shahnoor.
-From Shahnoor, the line shifts from Multan Road's median and travels along the road's southern/eastern side with a stop at Sabzazar Station.
+Elevated stations are located at Gulshan-e-Ravi, Samanabad, Bund Road, Salahudin Road, and Khatam-e-Nabuwat.
+From Khatam-e-Nabuwat, the line shifts from Multan Road's median and travels along the road's southern/eastern side with a stop at Sabzazar Station.
 The line continues along Multan Road's edge until Awan Road Station, after which it reverts to Multan Road's median.
-Leaving Awan Road Station, the line continues to travel southwest along Multan Road until it reaches Wahdat Station, which lies 2.85 km to the southwest of Sabzazar Station.
+Leaving Awan Road Station, the line continues to travel southwest along Multan Road until it reaches Wahdat Road Station, which lies 2.85 km to the southwest of Sabzazar Station.
 The line 5.2 kilometres along Multan and Raiwind Roads, with stops at Hanjarwal Station, Canal View, Thokar Niaz Baig, before terminating at Ali Town.

 Connections

-The Orange line connects to the Lahore Metrobus via an underground walkway from the Anarkali Station of the Orange Line, to MAO College Station of the Metrobus.
-The line connects to the Lahore Railway Station via a moving walkway to the Orange Line's Bohrwala Chowk Station.
+The Orange line connects to the Lahore Metrobus from Anarkali Station of the Orange Line, to MAO College Station of the Metrobus.
+The line connects to the Lahore Railway Station via a moving walkway to the Orange Line's Railway Station.